pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 # Tokens

+Example: `24-hello_world-token`

+The great thing about tokens is the UI component.
+There are modules to define strings and fill them up with tokens.

 We want to include some personalized information in the mail text without hardcoding it.

 ## The Token API